dragonflyoss/nydus/README.md

 ## Community

-Welcome to share your use cases and contribute to Nydus project.
-You can reach the community via Dingtalk and Slack
+Nydus aims to form a **vendor-neutral opensource** image distribution solution to all communities.

-Any bug report, feature requirement, and technique discussion and cooperation are welcomed and expected!
+Questions, bug reports, technical discussion, feature requests and contribution are always welcomed!

+We're very pleased to hear your use cases any time.
+Feel free to reach/join us via Slack and Dingtalk

 - Slack